 Moreover, TLC satellites allow coverage of very large areas that are difficult to access by terrestrial communication infrastructures.

-Moreover, CRAT provided a set of state-of-the-art algorithms, in particular for wildfire prediction making use of Deep Neural Networks, fire propagation models and risk-aware Drones Formation Control for monitoring and response purposes, for multi-RAT network resources optimization and a multi-RAT simulator to be used in the validation of the multi-RAT Controller algorithms.
+CRAT provided a set of state-of-the-art algorithms, in particular for wildfire prediction making use of Deep Neural Networks, fire propagation models and risk-aware Drones Formation Control for monitoring and response purposes, for multi-RAT network resources optimization and a multi-RAT simulator to be used in the validation of the multi-RAT Controller algorithms.
 The obtained results are reported in document D2 – Technical Feasibility Assessment.